 Drive back to Pyongyang

-Beer bar - try some local North Korean beer
+Beer bar - try some local fresh DPRK beer

-Kaeson Funfair (optional) - if you still have enough energy you may want to check the funfair out!
+Kaeson Funfair (optional) - if you're still not exhausted you may want to check the funfair out, a great way to see locals have fun!
 The entrance fee is around 2 Euros and rides then range from 1.5 to 5 Euros.